 Budgets are presented on the modified accrual basis of accounting.
 During the fiscal year, expenditures were controlled at the object level (e.g., salaries, purchased services, and capital outlay).
-Any revisions to the annual budget are approved by the board.

 Cash and Cash Equivalents

 The School's cash is considered to be cash on hand and demand deposits, with original maturities of three months or less.